 If a substitution rule is defined as an output specification, the name of the FLAMFILE or the decompressed file must be formed by substituting string2 for string1 in the name of the input file.
-The strings and the equal sign must have no separating spaces in between.
+The strings and the equals sign must be directly consecutive (i.e. with no separating blanks).
 The substitution rule applies only to file names and not to path names.